-You can purchase all of these components and spares from ShowerDoc.com, and if you need any help identifying a problem with your electric shower, you can get in touch with our advisors.
+You can purchase all of these components and spares from Showerdoc.com website, and if you need any help identifying a problem with your electric shower, you can get in touch with our customer service team.

 Now we will take a look at the main components within an electric shower.
 Of course, showers all look slightly different inside, but they will contain most of the same components.